Code-dot-mil/code.mil/Proposal/CONTRIBUTING.md

 # Contributing to our projects
-**Note: This is a draft CONTRIBUTING.md is for software projects.
+**Note: This draft CONTRIBUTING.md is for software projects.
 You do not need to follow the DCO process for commenting on the Code.mil repository documentation, like CONTRIBUTING.md, README.md, etc.**

 Thanks for thinking about using or contributing to this software and its documentation (“Work”)!